Fr0sT-Brutal/awesome-pascal/README.md

 * [madDisAsm](http://help.madshi.net/madDisAsm.htm).
 The package features a full x86 disassembler including MMX, 3dNow enhanced, SSE and SSE2 support.
 The disassembler can examine a single x86 instruction (see ParseCode) or a full function (see ParseFunction) and either return a short analysis or a full text disassembly.
 Register contents are watched/followed if possible, this improves the analyses for jump/call targets.
 Case/switch jump tables are automatically detected and handled correctly.
 // *Free **without source** for non-commercial usage (only) with some [conditions](http://help.madshi.net/License.htm).
 Available to download as part of `madCollection` installer (you'll need to install `madExcept` item).
 Pretty well documented.*

+* [Chet - C Header Translator for Delphi](https://github.com/neslib/Chet).
+Chet is a .h-to-.pas translator powered by libclang for Delphi.
+Uses the Clang compiler to parse header files, resulting in more accurate translations that require fewer manual adjustments.

 ## License